 Analysts often provide a sense of third-party validation when creating a new brand category because they offer insight and data points from other industry players.
 However, pushing relevant company news or owned data as a PR campaign alongside thought leadership is another way to build credibility.

 For example, if you’re announcing a new product that fits into the new category and offers superior capabilities to players in another commonly used space, share success metrics in a press release or comparative data from internal research.
-Please don’t hang your hat strictly on opinions; back it up with hard metrics that show success rates or disparities in what’s currently on the market.
+Please don’t hang your hat strictly on opinions; back it up with hard metrics that show success rates or disparities in what’s in the current market.

 Go after the category, not a competitor

-Whether you’re a well-established brand or start-up looking to make an impact, the use of PR when establishing a new brand category is valuable — especially when you make a bold statement, package thought leadership with company news and go after an entire existing category rather than a competitor.
+Whether you’re a well-established category leader or start-up looking to make an impact, the use of PR when establishing a new brand category is valuable — especially when you make a bold statement, package thought leadership with company news and go after an entire existing category rather than a competitor.

 Are you looking for an experienced team to help you develop your PR strategy?
 Contact us to learn more about our SaaS PR agency.